LooDaHu/ARORA_General_-Introduction/Welcome file.md

 # Welcome to Tutorial!

-Hi, this is a simple tutorial related to AR
+Hi, this is a simple tutorial related to ARORA project.
+In this tutorial, you will learn about how to primarily use Django-REST-framework and Retrofit2.

-# Files
+# Djang-R

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**